PrimaveraDeveloper/identity-server/vision/README.md

 The implementation is, to some extent, customized and specific to support scenarios required by PRIMAVERA's business model.

-The PRIMAVERA's view point, the value proposition is:
+From PRIMAVERA's view point, the value proposition is:

-- A single, reusable, solution for user authentication and single-sign-on accross app products.
+- A single, reusable, solution for user authentication and single-sign-on accross all products.
-- A single, reusable, solution for API protection and third-party applications authorization.
+- A single, reusable, solution for API protection and authorization of third-party applications.
 - An extensible and customizable IAM implementation, including OAuth 2.0 and OIDC, but also extension points to support additional protocols in the future.
 - A managed back-office to configure and operate the system.

 From the end-user's perspective:

-- A unified single-sign-in and single-sign-on experience accross all PRIMAVERA's products.
+- A unified single-sign-on and single-sign-out experience accross all PRIMAVERA's products.
 - Integration with popular general purpose identity providers like Google, Microsoft, and Apple.

 From the view point of third-parties (developers that integrate somehow with PRIMAVERA's APIs):

-- Standards-based mechanisms to communicate with PRIMAVERA's APIs.
+- Standards-based mechanisms to communicate and perform authorization and authentication.
-- A reusable solution for authentication in their own application.
+- A reusable solution for authentication in their own applications.

 ## High-level Architecture